phalcon-orphanage/docs/en/di.md

 In the above example we changed the `Registry` class, exposing `getNewConnection` which creates a brand new database connection.
 It also exposes the `getSharedConnection` which will store the connection internally and reuse it for any other component that requires it.

 Injecting dependencies to our components solves the issues outlined above.
 Passing dependencies as arguments instead of creating them internally in methods makes our code more maintainable and decoupled.
 However, in the long term, this form of dependency injection has some disadvantages.
-If for instance the component has many dependencies, we will need to create multiple setter arguments to pass the dependencies or create a constructor that will be used to pass all the depenencies required as arguments.
+If for instance the component has many dependencies, we will need to create multiple setter arguments to pass the dependencies or create a constructor that will be used to pass all the dependencies required as arguments.
 We would also need to create those dependencies before using the component.
 This makes our code not as maintainable as we would like:

 ```php
 <?php